Presence Tracking

 • Use debouncing - For typing indicators, debounce updates to avoid flooding

-• Handle reconnections - Presence is automatically re-sent on reconnect
+• Handle reconnections - Client-level presence is automatically re-sent on reconnect

 • Consider privacy - Let users opt out of presence tracking if needed